PRX/Infrastructure/ci/README.md

 Once a build run has completed, a third Lambda function is generally invoked to complete the CI process.
 Information about the original GitHub event, as well information about the results of the build run, are published to SNS, and the callback function handles those messages.

-Though the function handles some housekeeping tasks, such as updating the GitHub commit status and sending developer notifications, it's most important function is to publish information about deployable code artifacts that result from the builds.
+Though the function handles some housekeeping tasks, such as updating the GitHub commit status and sending developer notifications, its most important function is to publish information about deployable code artifacts that result from the builds.
 This only happens when such an artifact exists (ie not when building feature branches).
 Specifically, the function updates a [template configuration file](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline-cfn-artifacts.html#w2ab2c13c15c15) that can be used by the [continuous deployment](https://github.com/PRX/Infrastructure/tree/master/cd) system to manage app deployments.

 ### Auxiliary Components